Skip to content

 There is a vast array of music-making activities available for pupils across Derby and Derbyshire.
 Whether you're a beginner or advanced performer on your instrument there is an activity for you.
 Follow the link below to find out more…

-Four county-level large ensembles for higher achieving young instrumentalists in Derby and Derbyshire
+Four county-level large ensembles for higher achieving young instrumentalists and singers in Derby and Derbyshire

 How do I begin making arrangements for lessons?